 - A guide to managing people with diabetes in care homes (PDF, 375KB) has been produced by a national stakeholders group.

-- Visit our new page sharing resources and examples of good practice to support your delivery of remote consultations.
+- Visit our page sharing resources and examples of good practice to support your delivery of remote consultations.

 - Use these resources to help you have quality conversations about emotional health and diabetes.